arrdem/guten-tag/README.md

 } person;
 ```

-Which is awful for all the usual reasons that go with manual memory management, but critically the structure encodes no information about exactly what it is.
+Which is awful for all the usual reasons that go with manual memory management, but critically the structure encodes no information about exactly what it is and isn't open to extension.
-If you throw me a `void*`, I have no way to figure out exactly what data you gave me.
-The real fun of C is that I can just type cast it away and do whatever the heck I want with an arbitrary integer but we're talking Clojure not C here.
+It isn't actually associative at all.

 In comparison, the Clojure idiom would be to write the following structure: